 Just remember that you are valid, strong and worthy of surviving all that you have.
 You deserve to practice self love and care in scary times.

 Journaling helps me recognize my emotions and conceptualize them so I can know what to do with them.

 Sometimes it’s hard to understand what certain events mean to you.
-Other times it’s hard to just catch your breathe – let alone navigate exactly what and why your feeling a certain way.
+Other times it’s hard to just catch your breath – let alone navigate exactly what and why you’re feeling a certain way.

 Journaling our feelings can help you work through this and find clarity.
 And all it takes is paper and a pen.

 5. Prioritize yourself